OpenSourcePolitics/recruitment-tests/rails/Readme.md

 * Authenticated users should be able to check the number of clicks on their links.

 ### Level Z
-We would like to make a demo of our fork, unfortunatly, you computer is the last available.
+We would like to make a demo of our fork, unfortunatly, your computer is the last available.

 **Instructions:**
-* Install [our fork of decidim](https://github.com/OpenSourcePolitics/decidim/tree/0.15-stable) on your computer.
+* Install [our fork of decidim](https://github.com/OpenSourcePolitics/decidim/tree/0.22-stable) on your computer.
 * Generate a dev app
 * Switch the language to FR
 * Seeds it